Jaxon Smith-Njigba

 Jaxon Smith-Njigba (/ɪnˈdʒɪgbə/ in-JIG-bə; born February 14, 2002), also known by his initials JSN, is an American professional football wide receiver for the Seattle Seahawks of the National Football League (NFL).
-He played college football for the Ohio State Buckeyes, where he set school records for most catches in a single game with 15 (twice) and most receiving yards in a single season with 1,606 in 2021.
+He played college football for the Ohio State Buckeyes, setting school records for receptions in a single game (15, twice) and receiving yards in a season (1,606 in 2021).
 Smith-Njigba was selected 20th overall by the Seahawks in the first round of the 2023 NFL draft.
-He played in all 17 games in his rookie season and became a starter in week three due to an injury suffered by DK Metcalf.
-He started 16 of 17 games in his second season, amassing 1,130 receiving yards and tying a team record with 100 receptions.
+He became a starter in his second season, amassing 1,130 receiving yards and earning his first Pro Bowl selection.
+In the 2025 season, Smith-Njigba set a Seahawks franchise record with a league-leading 1,793 receiving yards on 119 receptions, earning him Offensive Player of the Year (OPOY) honors.
+That same season, he helped the Seahawks win Super Bowl LX.

 Early life

+Smith-Njigba was born on February 14, 2002, in Nacogdoches, Texas, to firefighter Maada and high school teacher Jami Smith, and grew up in Rockwall, Texas, attending Rockwall High School.
+He is of half white and Sierra Leonean descent; his paternal grandparents are from Sierra Leone.
+He also has Nigerian heritage.
+After Maada and Jami divorced, Maada began putting Jaxon and his older brother Canaan through daily sports workouts as a means of bonding with and passing the time with his sons, sometimes starting at 6 a.m.
+Although Maada initially only sought to "tire them out" so he could put them to bed, as they grew up, he found himself surprised at their skill.
+Canaan is a professional baseball player who is currently a free agent.

+In his early years, Smith-Njigba only went by "Jaxon Smith."
+He appended "Njigba" to his surname upon reaching high school to honor his grandfather, John, after he died in 2014; John had changed his name to "Smith" upon immigrating to the United States in the 1970s in order to fit in.

-Smith-Njigba was born on February 14, 2002, in Nacogdoches, Texas.
-He grew up in Rockwall, Texas, and attended Rockwall High School.
-Smith-Njigba led all high school football players in the Dallas–Fort Worth metroplex with 97 receptions for 1,828 yards and 20 touchdowns in his junior season.
+At Rockwall, Smith-Njigba led all high school football players in the Dallas–Fort Worth metroplex with 97 receptions for 1,828 yards and 20 touchdowns in his junior season.
 As a senior, he caught 104 passes for 2,094 yards and 35 touchdowns and was named the recipient of both the Landry Award and the Texas Gatorade Football Player of the Year award.
 Smith-Njigba played in the 2019 All-American Bowl and was named a high school All-American by Sports Illustrated and USA Today.
 Smith-Njigba finished his high school career with 5,346 career receiving yards and 82 touchdowns in 44 games played.
-A 5 star prospect and the #5 ranked wide receiver in the nation, Smith-Njigba received offers from many top college football programs including Notre Dame, Oklahoma and Ole Miss, ultimately committing to Ohio State University.
+A 5 star prospect and the #5 ranked wide receiver in the nation, Smith-Njigba received offers from many top college football programs including Notre Dame, Oklahoma and Ole Miss, before ultimately committing to Ohio State University.